 - you are commissioning or thinking about commissioning a game

-- if you are wondering if games are something your organisation should be getting into
+- you are wondering if games are something your organisation should be getting into

-- if you are skeptical about games, or enthusiastic about their potential
+- you are skeptical about games, or enthusiastic about their potential

 - you are looking for a playful primer for the iterative design process that could be applied to all sorts of interactive projects